DannyBen/FlicFlac/README.md

 Change Log
 --------------------------------------------------

+    2020 04 16 - 1.10
+      Added  : Support for AAC and M4A (input only) using faad Fixed  : Run as Administrator when enabling/disabling shell integration

     2016 02 27 - 1.03
       Changed: Icon, courtesy of Jastria Rahmat (ijash)
       Changed: License to MIT
       Updated: Some minor code tweaks to support newer AutoHotkey version
       Updated: UI to allow use of Windows theme and act as a tool window

     2013 08 16 - 1.02
       Changed: MP3 to MP3 conversion will no longer offer to delete the input file

     2011 03 09 - 1.01
       Added  : Support for MP3 to MP3 conversion (bitrate change).
       Changed: About dialog.

     2011 01 07 - 1.00
       Added  : Support for Monkey's Audio APE format

     2010 12 14 - 0.36
       Fixed  : Shell integration did not work in some cases.
       Updated: Shell integration now sensitive to UAC.
       Changed: Minor GUI changes to better fit Windows 7
       Changed: Default ID3 artist in INI file is now empty
       Updated: Lame MP3 version to 3.98.4

     2009 10 06 - 0.32
       Updated: Lame version to 3.98.2.

     2009 06 22 - 0.31
       Changed: Recompiled with AutoHotkey 1.0.48.02 due to AVG reporting false positive with older AHK version.

     2009 06 09 - 0.30
       Added  : Configuration in INI to enable/disable flat buttons. (thanks Dr.
                Drips).

     2008 12 11 - 0.29
       Fixed  : Context menu integration was installed on startup even without user request.
 Also caused the "Disable Shell Integration" option to be